-Missouri Judge Clarifies Ruling on Voter photo ID Law - KTRS | St Louis News and Talk Radio | The Big 550 AM
+Missouri Judge Clarifies Ruling On Voter Photo ID Law - KTRS | St Louis News and Talk Radio | The Big 550 AM

 Senior Cole County Circuit Judge Richard Callahan earlier this month struck down the requirement that voters without proper photo ID sign a sworn statement.

-But Republican Secretary of State Jay Ashcroft, who supports a photo ID law, said the ruling “injected mass confusion” into the voting process just weeks before the pivotal Nov.
-6 election between Democratic Sen. Claire McCaskill and her Republican rival, Attorney General Josh Hawley.
+But Republican Secretary of State Jay Ashcroft, who supports a photo ID law, said the ruling caused “mass confusion” just weeks before the pivotal election between Democratic Sen. Claire McCaskill and her Republican rival, Attorney General Josh Hawley.

 Ashcroft had said that’s because Callahan’s initial ruling directed “the state” not to require a sworn statement from voters without proper ID.
 But Ashcroft said enforcing that requirement was local election workers’ responsibility.